Marisa Anderson

-Marisa Anderson is an American guitarist and composer based in Portland, Oregon.
+Marisa Anderson (born 1970) is an American guitarist and composer based in Portland, Oregon.
 She is primarily known for mixing American primitive guitar with various genres from throughout the United States and the rest of the world, and for her largely improvised compositions.
 Though primarily known for playing acoustic and electric guitars, she has also played keyboards and other instruments on her albums.
 Anderson grew up in Sonoma, California, and after dropping out of college, travelled around the United States and Mexico for several years before settling in Portland.

 She has released 11 albums under her own name since 2006, including two collaborative albums with Jim White and one each with Tashi Dorji and William Tyler.
 She was also previously a member of the bands the Dolly Ranchers and Evolutionary Jass Band, releasing multiple albums with each act.
 She has toured with all three collaborators, as well as with acts such as Emmylou Harris, Godspeed You!
 Black Emperor, and Thurston Moore.

 Early life

-Anderson was born in Northern California and grew up in Sonoma.
+Anderson was born in 1970 in Northern California and grew up in Sonoma.
 When she was young, she listened to church music and classical with her mother, and country – notably Doc Watson and the Oak Ridge Boys – with her father.
 She started playing guitar at age ten.
 In her teen and young adult years, she took lessons from fellow California guitarist Nina Gerber.
 A self-described "weird teenager", she learned about various styles of folk music from different parts of the world – including Mississippi Delta blues, British, African, and Appalachian music – by reading books from folklorist Cecil Sharp.
 She attended Humboldt State University before dropping out at age 19.